abhishekbhave26/instagram-clone/README.md

 # instagram-clone

-The Options Trade Calculator and Logging Tool is a MERN stack application that enables users to manage and analyze options trades.
-It provides a user-friendly interface for recording trades, calculates returns, and offers a comprehensive log for tracking and analyzing historical option transactions.
+Full Stack Instagram Clone Application using React, Firebase and Chakra UI.
+This application enables users to create posts, see followers post and like and comment on pictures.

 Built With React, Firebase && Chakra UI